Markham City Council: Town Council (2006-2010)

-Regional councillor represent the city at York Regional Council.
-By default the mayor is also a member of Regional Council as well.
+Regional councillors are elected at-large to represent the city at York Regional Council.
+By default the mayor is also a member of the Regional Council.

-Town Council (2010-2012) and City Council 2012-2014
+Town Council (2010-2012) and City Council (2012-2014)

 The council elected in the 2010 municipal election took office on December 1, 2010.
-The town council members became city council members on July 1, 2012 when Markham changed from a town to a city.
+The town council members became city council members on July 1, 2012, when Markham changed from a town to a city.